-10. FINANCIAL INSTRUMENTS AND OTHER INSTRUMENTS
+11. FINANCIAL INSTRUMENTS AND OTHER INSTRUMENTS

-As at September 30, 2024, the Company's financial instruments consist of cash, amounts receivable, deposits, as well as accounts payable and accrued liabilities, which are classified as and measured at amortized cost.
-The fair values of these financial instruments approximate their carrying values due to their short-term nature.
+As at December 31, 2024, the Company's financial instruments consist of cash, amounts receivable, deposits, as well as accounts payable and accrued liabilities, which are classified as and measured at amortized cost.
+The fair values of the current financial instruments approximate their carrying values due to their short-term nature.
 The Company's financial instruments are exposed to certain financial risks including credit risk, liquidity risk and currency risk.
-Details of the primary risks that the Company is exposed to are laid out in Note 10 to the Company's financial statements.
+Details of the primary risks that the Company is exposed to are further laid out in Note 14 to the Company's financial statements.

-11. OTHER REQUIRED DISCLOSURES
+12. OTHER REQUIRED DISCLOSURES

-11.1 Proposed transactions
+12.1 Proposed transactions

-As at September 30, 2024 and as at the date of this MD&A, the Company had no material proposed and pending transactions.
+As at December 31, 2024, and as at the date of this MD&A, the Company had no material proposed or pending transactions, notwithstanding, the Company is actively reviewing other resource projects in South America with a longer-term goal of selectively rebuilding a pipeline of prospects for future exploration.

-11.2 Capital structure
+12.2 Capital structure

-The capital structure of the Company is as follows:
+The capital structure of the Company consists of: